Paphlagonia

 Paphlagonia (/ˌpæfləˈɡoʊniə/; Παφλαγονία, modern translit.
 Paflagonía; Paflagonya) was an ancient region on the Black Sea coast of north-central Anatolia, situated between Bithynia to the west and Pontus to the east, and separated from Phrygia (later, Galatia) by a prolongation to the east of the Bithynian Olympus.
-According to Strabo, the river Parthenius formed the western limit of the region, and it was bounded on the east by the Halys River.
+According to Strabo, the region was bounded by the river Parthenius to the west and the Halys River to the east.

 Paphlagonia was said to be named after Paphlagon, a son of the mythical Phineus.

-Geography
+Location

 The greater part of Paphlagonia is a rugged mountainous country, but it contains fertile valleys and produces a great abundance of hazelnuts and fruit – particularly plums, cherries and pears.
 The mountains are clothed with dense forests, notable for the quantity of boxwood that they furnish.
 Hence, its coasts were occupied by Greeks from an early period.
 Among these, the flourishing city of Sinope, founded by colonists from Miletus in ca. 630 BC, stood pre-eminent.
 Amastris, a few miles east of the Parthenius river, became important under the rule of the Macedonian monarchs; while Amisus, a colony of Sinope situated a short distance east of the Halys river (and therefore not strictly in Paphlagonia as defined by Strabo), grew to become almost a rival of its parent city.

 The most considerable towns of the interior were Gangra – in ancient times the capital of the Paphlagonian kings, afterwards called Germanicopolis, situated near the frontier of Galatia – and Pompeiopolis, in the valley of the Amnias river, near extensive mines of the mineral called by Strabo sandarake (red arsenic or arsenic sulfide), largely exported from Sinope.